Are golf shoes worth it? Improved Grip and Comfort?

 - Waterproof – if you aren’t fortunate enough to live somewhere warm and sunny then having some waterproof shoes is going to make a round of golf much more pleasant.

 Are golf shoes worth it: Conclusion

 If you have any desire to take golf seriously then you really need to invest some money into proper golf shoes.
-The primary benefit will be better grip during your swing.
+The primary benefit will be a better grip during your swing.
 Depending on where you live you should also look at waterproof shoes to keep your feet dry during the round.

 If you play regularly then your feet will certainly reap the benefits of wearing proper golf shoes rather than trying to play in sneakers.